siddharthaxroy/test/content/principles/index.md

 - Cultivate rational optimism about scientific and human progress[^19]
 - Counter perverse incentives by choosing quality over quantity[^10]
 - Promote the right incentives and rewards for your collaborators and advisees to act like ambitious high-agency principals and not agents[^25]
-- Level up your game by learning from the peers around you doing exceptional work and getting rewarded for it, instead of burning in envy[^23]
+- Level up your game by learning from the peers around you doing exceptional work (and rightly getting rewarded for it), instead of burning in envy[^23]
+- Do not pursue research topics you unwittingly absorbed through mimesis[^26], unless you are genuinely curious

 ### Statistics:
 - Stats 001: Without data, you are just someone with an opinion[^20]